cybernuel2005/Cybersecurity-Portfolio/TryHackMe/Pre Security/Network Fundamental/ReadMe.md

 - Device dependency
 - Network disruption during changes

+To apply this concept practically, I completed a

 ### Note
-Bus topology is more cost effective, followed by ring topology, then star topology
+Bus topology is more cost-effective, followed by ring topology, and then star topology

 ## What is a Switch?
-A networking device that connects multiple devices(host) together on a network and send data to the right device
+A networking device that connects multiple devices(hosts) together on a network and sends data to the right device
-- Mostly done using ethernet through switch ports
+- Mostly done using Ethernet through switch ports
 - Have different ports of 4,8,16,24,32 and 64
-- More effective than hub/repeater
+- More effective than a hub/repeater
 - Reduces data traffic
-- Keep track of what decive is connected to which port
+- Keep track of what device is connected to which port

-### What is a Router
+### What is a Router?
+A device that connects different networks together and passes data between them.
+- It does it by using routing
+- Routing is the process of directing data between different networks using IP addresses to determine the best path
+- Routing is useful when devices are connected by many paths

 ### Go Back